technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 06/Lab06.md

     :::danger

     **Important:** This step may take around 10 minutes.
-If it is taking too long, close it, select Copilot Studio or Power Virtual Agents from Apps in the left pane, select the Copilots tab, .
+If it is taking too long, close it, select Copilot Studio or Power Virtual Agents from Apps in the left pane, and click on Start now again.

     :::

-3. In the Create a copilot pane, provide the name as !!**HR Support Copilot**!! and click on **Create**.
+2. In the Create a copilot pane, provide the name as !!**HR Support Copilot**!! and click on **Create**.

     ![](./media/image34.png)

-4. A success message is obtained.
+3. A success message will display once the Copilot is created.

     ![](./media/image35.png)